georgeslabreche/opssat-orbitai/Mochi/README.md

 ### Training
 Running the program will start a server that accepts commands to train models using the following methodologies:
-- ARROW
-- SCW
-- NHERD
+- ADAM: A Method for Stochastic Optimization
+- AROW: Adaptive Regularization of Weight Vectors
+- SCW: Exact Soft Confidence-Weighted Learning
+- NHERD: Nomal Herd (Learning via Gaussian Herding)
-- PA
+- PA: Passive Aggressive

 ### Commands
 The server accepts the following commands: